pyccel/pyccel/README.md

 The images:

--   are based on ubuntu:latest
+-   are based on `ubuntu:latest`
--   use distro packaged python3, gcc, gfortran, BLAS and OpenMPI
+-   use distro packaged python3, GCC, GFortran, BLAS and OpenMPI
--   support all pyccel releases except the legacy "0.1"
+-   support all Pyccel releases except the legacy "0.1"

 Image tags match Pyccel releases.